maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 # Summary

-The proposal details on how dynamic data can be supported in the SAFE Network.
+The proposal details on how a new Structured Data Type which can be appended by all can enable dynamic data handling.

 # Motivation